 Carradale ring-net boats Mairi Bhan & Harvest Queen on the quay beach for cleaning, October 1968.
 The Bungalow tearoom & poles for drying nets are in the background.
 Photo by Duncan Ritchie ©

-In 2019 The Heritage Centre hosted a temporary exhibition about our most famous resident of the recent past, the author Naomi Mitchison
+In 2019, the Heritage Centre hosted a temporary exhibition about our most famous resident of the recent past, the author Naomi Mitchison